rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

     git push
     ```

-4. Once this change has been sync'd (you can check this in ArgoCD), Let's login to Grafana and view the predefined dashboards for nordmart review api;
+4. Once this change has been sync'd (you can check this in ArgoCD), Let's login to Grafana and view the predefined dashboards for `nordmart-review` api;

     ![forecastle-workload-grafana](images/forecastle-workload-grafana.png)